dandi/dandidav/doc/api-requests.md

 `/dandiset/{dandiset_id}/` to get the version ID of the latest published version.

-Then, for each initial subpath of `path` that ends with either (a) a component ending in ".zarr" or ".ngff" (case insensitive) or (b) the end of the path, an API request is made to `/dandisets/{dandiset_id}/versions/{version_id}/assets/?path={subpath}&metadata=true&order=path`, which is paginated through until one of the following occurs:
+Then, for each initial subpath of `path` that ends with a non-final component ending in ".zarr" or ".ngff" (case insensitive), an API request is made to `/webdav/assets/atpath/?dandiset_id={dandiset_id}&version_id={version_id}&path={subpath}&metadata=true`, and the result is handled as follows:

-- An asset whose path equals `subpath` is found.
-In this case:

-    - If the asset is a blob:

-        - If `subpath` is the whole of `path`, `dandidav` has found a blob asset, and the checking of initial subpaths terminates.

-        - If `subpath` is not the whole of `path`, then the user requested a path under a blob, and so no more requests are made to the Archive, and `dandidav` returns a 404 response.
+- If the response consists of a blob asset, then the user requested a path under a blob, and so no more requests are made to the Archive, and `dandidav` returns a 404 response.

-    - If the asset is a Zarr, `dandidav` has found a Zarr asset, and the checking of initial subpaths terminates.
-If `subpath` is not the whole of `path`, a request is made to S3 to fetch information about the resource at the path equal to the remainder.
+- If the response consists of a Zarr asset, `dandidav` has found a Zarr asset, and the checking of initial subpaths terminates.
+A request is then made to S3 to fetch information about the resource at the path equal to the remainder.

-- An asset whose path is under the directory `{subpath}/` is found.
-In this case, the next initial subpath is checked.
-If there is no next initial subpath, then `dandidav` has found an asset folder at `path`.
+- If the response consists of a folder, the next initial subpath is checked.

-- An asset whose path is lexicographically after `{subpath}/` is found, or no assets were returned by the API.
-In this case, no more requests are made to the Archive, and `dandidav` returns a 404 response.
+- If the response is a 404, no more requests are made to the Archive, and `dandidav` returns a 404 response.

-Shallow requests stop making requests to the Archive at this point.
-Deep requests continue as follows:

-- If an asset folder was found at path `path`, a paginated request is made to `/dandisets/{dandiset_id}/versions/{version_id}/assets/paths/?path_prefix={path}/`.
-  Because this endpoint only provides assets' paths, IDs, and sizes, for each separate asset returned from this endpoint, `dandidav` makes another request to `/dandisets/{dandiset_id}/versions/{version_id}/assets/{asset_id}/info/` to fetch further details about the asset (See ["Other Notes"](#other-notes) below).

-- If a blob asset was found, no more requests are made to the Archive.

-- If a Zarr asset was found, further requests are made to S3 to fetch information about the Zarr's entries.
+If all initial subpaths are checked without finding an asset or a 404, then `path` is treated as an asset path with no intra-Zarr subpath.
+Shallow requests then make a request to `/webdav/assets/atpath/?dandiset_id={dandiset_id}&version_id={version_id}&path={path}&metadata=true`, while deep requests make a paginated request to the same endpoint but with `children=true` added to the query parameters.
+For deep requests, if a Zarr asset is found at `path`, further requests are made to S3 to fetch information about the Zarr's entries.

 Other Notes
 -----------